Francode77/KPMG-NLP/README.md

 - We need to find a way to remove 'Erratum' blocks
 - Perhaps LDA can help us to define the topic of a document better
 - Fine tuning the extrated text processing method might improve model results
+  - Remove much more irrelevant words and word categories (verbs, time,..)
+  - Include repitions (to be tested)

 ## Contributors
 - [Sedat Mehmed](https://github.com/sedat01)